andrewjoung/m3-javascript/README.md

   }
 };

+// Access object values using their key-values person.name // returns 'steve' person.favorites // returns the full `favorites` objects person.favorites.foods // returns ['pizza', 'salad', 'yogurt'] person.favorites.foods[1] // returns 'salad'

-# Create a function that takes in a value and returns that values times two
-var timesTwo = function(value) { return value * 2}
+// Create a function that takes in a value and returns that values times two var timesTwo = function(value) { return value * 2}

+// Execute your function, passing in the value 3: timesTwo(3) // returns 6
 ```

 JavaScript objects have _**properties**_ and _**methods**_: